Hansimov/tikzpy/doc/comparisons of tools.md

   * Cons:
     * Tasks:
       * Only supports .ps files
-        * converting .ps to bitmaps takes a long time
+        * converting .ps to bitmaps takes a long time?
         * .ps files do not support transparency/opacity
       * Few existed extended packages, although it is powerful
     * Solutions: